Jon Hamm as Don Draper, mysterious and award-winning Madison Avenue ad man

 Don’s choice of footwear is also fashionable, a pair of well-shined black patent leather cap-toe oxfords with black dress socks.
 He manages to kick off one of the shoes before going to sleep, but uncomfortably wakes up with the other still on.

-Although Joe’s Daily has confirmed that Don Draper wore a “tuxedo” dial Jaeger-LeCoultre Memovox throughout the first season, he doesn’t appear to be wearing it during this scene.
-This is unfortunate for Don, as Joe’s mentions that it was the first automatic wristwatch to include a mechanical alarm function, and our protagonist oversleeps until 8:00 the next morning.
+Though Don’s watches through the first season included a “tuxedo” dial Jaeger-LeCoultre Memovox in the pilot and a prop Rolex Cellini for the duration of the season, he doesn’t appear to be wearing it during this scene.
+This is unfortunate for Don, as Joe’s mentions that the Memovox was the first automatic wristwatch to include a mechanical alarm function, and our protagonist oversleeps until 8:00 the next morning.

 Mad Men audiences wouldn’t see Don Draper in black tie again until two seasons later when accepting an award in “The Color Blue” (Episode 3.10), where he again wears a black dinner jacket with shawl lapels except the lapels in “The Color Blue” are fully faced with black satin.
 It may be significant to note that these episodes serve as bookends for the Dick Whitman/Don Draper storyline; it is in “5G” that the audience first learns of his true identity but not until “The Color Blue” that Betty does.
 Her attitude at the black tie awards dinner in “The Color Blue” is notably different than her excitement after the “5G” dinner.

 Although he doesn’t wear traditional black tie until two seasons later, Don does wear an off-white dinner jacket during a summer evening on the town in “The Gold Violin” (Episode 2.07).